Kaleidoscope: History

 Brewster thought his instrument to be of great value in "all the ornamental arts" as a device that creates an "infinity of patterns".
 Artists could accurately delineate the produced figures of the kaleidoscope by means of the solar microscope (a type of camera obscura device), magic lantern or camera lucida.
 Brewster believed it would at the same time become a popular instrument "for the purposes of rational amusement".
 He decided to apply for a patent.
 British patent no. 4136 "for a new Optical Instrument called "The Kaleidoscope" for exhibiting and creating beautiful Forms and Patterns of great use in all the ornamental Arts" was granted in July 1817.
-Unfortunately the manufacturer originally engaged to produce the product had shown one of the patent instruments to some of the London opticians to see if he could get orders from them.
+Unfortunately, the manufacturer originally engaged to produce the product had shown one of the patent instruments to London opticians to see if he could get orders from them.
 Soon the instrument was copied and marketed before the manufacturer had prepared any number of kaleidoscopes for sale.
 An estimated two hundred thousand kaleidoscopes sold in London and Paris in just three months.
 Brewster figured at most a thousand of these were authorized copies that were constructed correctly, while the majority of the others did not give a correct impression of his invention.
 Because so relatively few people had experienced a proper kaleidoscope or knew how to apply it to ornamental arts, he decided to publicize a treatise on the principles and the correct construction of the kaleidoscope.

 It was thought that the patent was reduced in a Court of Law since its principles were supposedly already known.
 Brewster stated that the kaleidoscope was different because the particular positions of the object and of the eye, played a very important role in producing the beautiful symmetrical forms.
 Brewster's opinion was shared by several scientists, including James Watt.

 Philip Carpenter originally tried to produce his own imitation of the kaleidoscope, but was not satisfied with the results.
 He decided to offer his services to Brewster as manufacturer.
 Brewster agreed and Carpenter's models were stamped "sole maker".
 Realizing that the company could not meet the level of demand, Brewster gained permission from Carpenter in 1818 for the device to be made by other manufacturers.
 In his 1819 Treatise on the Kaleidoscope Brewster listed more than a dozen manufacturers/sellers of patent kaleidoscopes.
 Carpenter's company would keep on selling kaleidoscopes for 60 years.

-In 1987, kaleidoscope artist Thea Marshall, working with the Willamette Science and Technology Center, a science museum located in the Eugene, Oregon, designed and constructed a 1,000 square foot traveling mathematics and science exhibition, "Kaleidoscopes: Reflections of Science and Art."
+In 1987, kaleidoscope artist Thea Marshall, working with the Willamette Science and Technology Center, a science museum located in Eugene, Oregon, designed and constructed a 1,000-square-foot (93 m2) traveling mathematics and science exhibition titled Kaleidoscopes: Reflections of Science and Art.
 With funding from the National Science Foundation, and circulated under the auspices of the Smithsonian Institution Traveling Exhibition Service (SITES), the exhibition appeared in 15 science museums over a three-year period, reaching more than one million visitors in the United States and Canada.
 Interactive exhibit modules enabled visitors to better understand and appreciate how kaleidoscopes function.